Why Voice Actors Need Headshots in Today’s Marketplace

-Do you have a professional headshot and is your voice working with your image?
+Do you have a professional headshot, and is your voice working in concert with your image?

-Gain a new appreciation for how your voice works with your visual brand thanks to insight (and practical tips!) from Jessica Myhr of Inherent Style.
+Read on to gain a new appreciation for how your visual brand can complement your voice over work thanks to insight (and practical tips!) from Jessica Myhr of Inherent Style.

 Everyone has style.
 The question is, do you know yours, and, is it consistent with how you want to be known?

-Jessica Myhr of Inherent Style believes that branding has to do with your integrity and authenticity as an artist.
-Myhr began her career in the advertising and licensing world where she learned how to translate art into product.
-She now uses those same gifts helping people to discover their own inherent style, including voice-over artists.
+Jessica Myhr believes that branding has to do with your integrity and authenticity as an artist.
+Myhr began her career in the advertising and licensing world, where she learned how to transform art into product.
+She now uses the skills she’s developed to help individuals from a variety of disciplines to discover their own inherent style, including professional voice actors.

 Finding Your Style